krosa/kyladelrosario/_posts/2018-09-20-quotation-marks-with-periods-and-commas.md

 ---
 layout: post
-title: "Quotation marks with periods and commas"
+title: Quotation marks with periods and commas
-categories: [writing, editing]
+categories: Writing
 ---

 **Q: Should I place my periods and commas inside or outside quotation marks?**